tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/console_output.rst

 Retrieving the results of the numerical propagation is discussed in detail :ref:`here <propagation_results>`.
-In addition to returning data for further analysis by the user, Tudat can be set up to automatically use the results of the numerical propagation to update the environment upon the successful completion of the propagation.
+In addition to returning data for further analysis by the user, Tudat can be set up to automatically use the results of the numerical propagation to reset properties in the environment upon the successful completion of the propagation.
 This option can be toggled using the boolean attribute :attr:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings.set_integrated_result` of the :class:`~tudatpy.numerical_simulation.propagation_setup.PropagatorProcessingSettings` class: